 Now actually going to the hospital.... dun dun dunn!

 This really won’t be as scary as it might seem.
-I actually feel much safer at the hospital than I do at the grocery store.
-You will not be walking into a cesspool of COVID germs.
-That being said, use common sense.
-Wash your hands frequently, keep your distance from other people and if you are sick, please wear a mask and elbow cough.
+I feel safer at the hospital than I do at the grocery store.

 Take home points:

-If you are sick or have travelled out of the country, please let your nurse know as soon as your arrive.
+If you are sick, had a COVID-exposure, please let your nurse know as soon as your arrive.
 Please wear a mask.

-Once you are fully dilated and pushing (lots of huffing and puffing there!), you will be asked to wear a mask to protect our workers.
-Dislike surgical masks?
-Try to bring a cloth mask with you.
-Way more comfortable!
+Once you are fully dilated and pushing (lots of huffing and puffing there!), you will be asked to wear a surgical mask to protect our workers.
+These offer more protection than cloth masks and from experience, they seem to stay on a lot better too!
+Personally, I actually find them easier to breathe in.

-13% of women who had no fever or cough at admission to Labour and Delivery at New York Presbyterian Hospital were positive on their COVID swabs (NYPH now swabs all admitted pregnant women).
+13% of women who had no fever or cough at admission to Labour and Delivery at New York Presbyterian Hospital were positive on their COVID swabs.
 While New York has a much larger epidemic than Ottawa, this highlights the importance of ‘asymptomatic spread.’
-Thank you for wearing your mask and help keeping my colleagues and I safe.
+Globally, 1 in 20 asymptomatic women who show up at Labour and Delivery will actually have COVID.

 Babies born to mothers with a cough or even with proven COVID-19 will not be separated from you unless you, as a parent, think that it is safest if someone else cares for them.
 If you choose to keep your baby with you, you will be asked to wear a mask and wash your hands well prior to holding and handling your baby.
 One exception is that if your baby needs to be admitted to NICU and you have COVID, you and any household contacts will not be able to enter the NICU (but your back up support person can!) so that we can keep the other babies safe.
 For more information, refer to this note from the NICU team at TOH on your options for baby care if you have any cold symptoms, fever or confirmed COVID.
 If you do not have COVID or COVID symptoms, you will be able to come and go from the NICU nursery.